When is a building permit required?

 What items are reviewed during the plan review process?

-Compliance with Village of Mariemont Zoning regulations, determination if the property is located within 1 of 7 “Historic Districts” which obligates the applicant to obtain a Certificate of Appropriateness from the Village of Mariemont Architectural Review Board for any proposed exterior changes, compliance with all applicable Village ordinances and compliance with appropriate building codes.
+Compliance with Village of Mariemont Zoning regulations, determination if the property is located within 1 of 7 “Historic Districts” which obligates the applicant to obtain a from the Village of Mariemont Architectural Review Board for any proposed exterior changes, compliance with all applicable Village ordinances and compliance with appropriate building codes.
 Landscaping and exterior colors (other than changes proposed for a property in one of the Historic District) is not subject to Village approval.
 Permanent site features (such as retaining

 walls) are not permitted to be constructed in any Village Street right-of-way unless approved by the Planning Commission.